ironhack-labs/lab-html-ironskydive-1/README.md

 Remember to add a descriptive alternative text, just in case the image doesn't load.
 A good option would be "IronSkydive Logo".

-It is common to find quotes in _italic_ in different places, so this is what we are going to do.
-Add the quote in italic (using inline elements) inside the `<aside>` element, with the text "The best experience of our lives".
+It is common to find quotes in _italics_ in different places, so this is what we are going to do.
+Add the quote in italics (using inline elements) inside the `<aside>` element, with the text "The best experience of our lives".
 In a new line, this time using a _block_ level element (`<p>`), add the names of the authors.
 The names will be "Ariel Quiónes & Gonzalo Manrique, Ironhack Founders".

 <br>